GSA/plainlanguage.gov/_pages/resources/quotes/testimonials.md

   - http://www.plainlanguage.gov/whyPL/testimonials/thompson.pdf
 ---

 Plain language is gaining in popularity as we come to realize how powerful it can be in saving us time and money.
-Here are just a few of the statements leaders--and front-line employees--have made about why plain language is important.
+Here are just a few of the statements leaders—and front-line employees—have made about why plain language is important.

 ## Leaders in government and business